This test is done by measuring blood pressure at the ankle and in

 at your arm, and suggests that you do not have significant narrowing or

-An abnormal resting ankle-brachial index is 0.9 or lower.
+Abnormal values for the resting ankle-brachial index are 0.9 or lower and 1.40 or higher.
 If the

 What To Think About